dahlbaek/datapackage-py/README.md

 $ make test
 ```

 For linting `pylama` configured in `pylama.ini` is used.
-On this stage it's already
+At this point, it is already
 installed into your environment and could be used separately with more fine-grained control
-as described in documentation - https://pylama.readthedocs.io/en/latest/.
+as described in the [documentation](https://pylama.readthedocs.io/en/latest/).

 For example to sort results by error type: